You’ve made it 6 days without smoking. Congratulations on reaching this significant milestone!

 NRTs are products that release small doses of nicotine into the body, without the other harmful chemicals found in tobacco.

-They are designed to wean your body off nicotine and reduce the intensity of nicotine withdrawal symptoms.
+They are designed to wean your body off nicotine and reduce the intensity of nicotine withdrawal symptoms, leading to sustained abstinence from smoking.

 NRTs come in various forms, including nicotine patches, lozenges, inhalers, nasal sprays, sublingual tablets, and gum.